 We’re covering the best fire insurance claim tips, examples and more.

-How a Fire Insurance Claim Works
+How The Fire Insurance Claim Process Works

 Fire can cause different types of damage to a property.
 Some fires totally destroy a property, leading to a total loss insurance claim.
 Others fire only damage one or two rooms or an outdoor area – but cause smoke or soot damage throughout the property.

 Fire damage insurance claims come in different varieties, but insurance claims tend to proceed in a similar way.
-Below, we’ll list the typical progression of a fire insurance claim – from the first steps to the last.
+Below, we’ll list the typical progression and process of a fire insurance claim – from the first steps to the last.

 - Secure the Scene: Put out the fire.
 Contact emergency services.
 Make sure every person and pet in your household is safe.
 Take steps to limit further damage.
 Place a tarp over the hole in your roof, for example, to prevent water from flowing in.

 - Contact your Insurer and Start the Claim: All insurers have a 24/7 claims hotline.
 Contact your insurer to start the claim process.
 Your insurer will give your claim a number, then explain the next steps to take.

 - Wait for the Adjuster: Typically, your insurer sends one of their adjusters to your property to inspect and verify the damage.
 The adjuster may tell you to hire an emergency restoration contractor to further secure the scene and begin repairing damage.